 - Energy economy and heat retention

 - Sustainable use of natural resources.

-A European Technical Assessment (ETA) can be issued for any construction product not covered or not fully covered by a harmonized standard.
-The ETA provides the voluntary way for the manufacturer to CE-mark a construction product.
+A European Technical Assessment (ETA) can be issued for any Construction Product that is not covered or not fully covered by a Harmonized Standard.
+The ETA provides a voluntary route for the manufacturer to CE mark a Construction Product.

-ETAs can be issued if at least one of these applies:
+ETAs can be issued if at least one of these apply: